banner

 I peel an orange.

-this is the desert country.
+this is the desert country

-I gaze at two Native Americans
+two Native Americans

-who fuss by an old truck.
+fuss by an old truck.

 one calls out "fresh caught salmon."

-evening falls,
+evening falls.

 a train swaggers along the shore.

-its iron wheels squeak
+its iron wheels and metallic eyes

-it's the first of many goodnight runs.
+the first of many goodnight runs.

-flicker like little pearls,
+on a slope homes flicker like little pearls,

-I hear ducks wrangle.
+I hear ducks wrangle,

 chatter in their own language.